dPys/PyNets/README.md

 out_path = working_path + '/' + name_of_network_pickle + '_output.csv'
 frame.to_csv(out_path)
 ```
-Generate a glass brain plot
+Generate a glass brain plot for a functional or structural connectome
 ![](tests/examples/997/997_whole_brain_cluster_labels_PCA200_sps_connectome_viz.png)
-Visualize adjacency matrices
+Visualize adjacency matrices for structural or functional connectomes
 ![](docs/structural_adj_mat.png)
-Feed the path to your bedpostx directory into the pipeline to get a corresponding structural connectome
+Feed the path to your bedpostx directory into the pipeline to get a structural connectome
 ![](docs/pynets_diffusion.png)
 Visualize communities of networks
 ![](docs/glass_brain_communities.png)